99minutos/99minutos-fast-frontend-test/README.md

 - When clicking on a container, in another component you have to show the list of packages within that container
 - It's important to indicate which container is selected by a visual indicator
 - This live test to take around 1 hour, but not significantly more (your time is very valuable!)
+- Add prints of your component in the repository and use them in the readme

 ### Bonus points
 - Responsive